Scholarships at College

 The ‘International Scholarship’ is usually a smaller amount of money, but important nonetheless!
 It is offered by many schools to encourage more foreign students to enrol and make the college campus more diverse.
 You do not need to do anything for this scholarship.
 The fact that you are a non-US citizen is enough to qualify you for these extra funds!

 Your scholarship package is a combination of sports, academic and international scholarship funding.
 It aims to cover all (or as much as possible) of your Tuition Fees as a priority.
 Secondly, it is then used to cover as much of the Room and Board (accommodation and meal plan) costs as possible.
-Lastly, if you have enough scholarship funding leftover, it will cover the costs of your Textbooks.
+Lastly, if you have enough scholarship funding leftover, it will cover the costs of your Textbooks and Health Insurance.
 Once your scholarship funding has covered as much of the costs as possible, you are left to pay for what is left (known as your ‘remaining costs’).

 Nova Southeastern University costs $40,000 per year (total).
 You receive a scholarship package which covers 75% of these costs, which in this case means $30,000 out of $40,000.
 The $30,000 of scholarship funding is used to first cover your Tuition, then as much of your Room & Board and Textbooks as possible.
 The $10,000 remainder is what you and your family are left to pay each year.
 This is known as your ‘remaining cost’ after scholarship has been added.